coatyio/coaty-js/docs/man/developer-guide.md

 onCommunicationManagerStopping()
 ```

-Usually, in the starting method, RxJS subscriptions for incoming communication
+Usually, in the starting method, observers for incoming communication events are
-events are set up; whereas in the stopping method these subscriptions should be
+set up; whereas in the stopping method you should perform application-specific
-unsubscribed.
+cleanup actions.
+Note that here you don't need to unsubscribe RxJS Observable
+subscriptions returned by the Communication Manager, as this is done
+automatically.

 > Ensure you always call the corresponding super method in your overridden method.